transcend-io/examples/README.md

 This API key authenticates you to to your Sombra gateway.

-- Typically, you don't need to set this.
+- If you're using multi-tenant Sombra (most common) you don't need to set this.
 - If you are self-hosting Sombra, you would have generated this at the time of setup and stored it securely.
 - If Transcend is hosting the gateway on your behalf in a single-tenant instance, you will receive this via a secure channel.